4 Things Your Partner Can Do to Help with Getting Pregnant

-Taking vitamins is a simple thing your spouse can do everyday that really helps their body.
-You can find vitamins at your local pharmacy or grocery store that are marketed towards men’s fertility, but really any vitamin that gives you the right daily nutrients is all your partner needs.
+Taking vitamins is a simple thing your spouse can do every day that helps their body.
+You can find vitamins at your local pharmacy or grocery store that are marketed towards men’s fertility.
+Still, any vitamin that gives you the right daily nutrients is all your partner needs.
 Look for ones that have a lot of Vitamin C and Zinc, which has been proven to increase testosterone levels.
-Encourage your spouse to take them by working together: have him take his at the same time you take your prenatals and turn it into a new routine—these vitamins can help with his overall health long after you have a baby.
+Encourage your spouse to take them by working together: have him take his at the same time you take your prenatal and turn it into a new routine—these vitamins can help with his overall health long after you have a baby.

 2. Stay Healthy

 It’s probably smart for your partner to make a check-up appointment with his doctor as soon as you decide to start conceiving.
-If he takes daily medications or have any health problems, this is especially vital as some medications can stunt fertility and make it harder to conceive.
-Beyond an initial doctor’s appointment, it’s important that your spouse stays healthy throughout the conception process.
-Cutting out bad habits, such as snacking throughout the day or simply making small swaps, like having yogurt in the mornings in place of his usual breakfast sandwich, can make a big impact on his health.
+If he takes daily medications or has any health problems, this is especially vital as some medicines can stunt fertility and make it harder to conceive.
+Beyond an initial doctor’s appointment, your spouse must stay healthy throughout the conception process.
+Cutting out bad habits, such as snacking throughout the day or making small swaps, like having yogurt in the mornings in place of his usual breakfast sandwich, can make a significant impact on his health.
 Work together to make healthier choices daily by cooking healthier foods together, taking nightly walks to go over your days, or simply helping each other avoid unwanted cravings.

 3. Be Supportive